opentx/lua-reference-guide/lcd/drawRectangle.md

-Draws a rectangle from top left corner (x,y) of specified width and height
+Draw a rectangle from top left corner (x,y) of specified width and height

 @status current Introduced in 2.0.0